espeak-ng/espeak-ng/README.md

 1.  ant (e.g. run `sudo apt-get install ant` on a Debian-based distribution)

-## Fetching the Sources

-The Android port uses the `ucd-tools` submodule.
-You can fetch this by running:

-    $ git submodule init
-    $ git submodule update

 ## Building eSpeak

+1. Generate the build files and get the required git submodules by running:

+        $ ./autogen.sh
 1. Build the `libttsespeak.so` file by running:

         $ cd android
         $ ndk-build
 2. Build the `android/res/raw/espeakdata.zip` file by running:

-        $ ./autogen.sh
         $ ./configure --prefix=/usr
         $ make android